wxz029/xinzi.github.io/_pages/about.md

 Research Description
 ======
-+ **Previous research:** My research focused on environmental impacts of human activities.
++ **Previous research:** My completed research focused on environmental impacts of human activities.

   + **Regional development & Environment**: I have explored the causal relationship between urban development and water quality, and analyzed the impact of government policy changes on China's economic development and resource utilization.